dextercd/twitch_reader/README.md

 I know it runs on both Linux and Windows, I see no reason why it wouldn't run on other OS's.

 To run you need to have a file named user_data.txt which has the reader's username on the first line and the oauth token on the next line, then start if via a command prompt like this: `program bobross` the program will join bob's channel with the info in user_data.txt

+*NOTE* I'm learning cmake & irc as I go, if you see something I'm doing in a incorrectly/badly, please tell me.